 |Hydroelectricity||Gravitational Potential||Generation of Electricity||Local inhabitants and wildlife are affected by large areas that are flooded|

 |Sun||Nuclear||Generation of Electricity and Heating||The solar panels are of very little damage to the environment|

 |Wind-Power||Kinetic||Generation of Electricity||According to many windmills ruin views and require too much space|

-It would be wise to observe the other topics considered in the GCSE Physics Syllabus such as electricity, particle model of matter, atomic structure, forces, waves, magnetism and electromagnetism and space physics before deciding to study this GCSE subject.
+Learning about physics can be extremely interesting, especially when learning about energy.
+There are lots of fun experiments students can try out.
+It'll help them further their understanding and they'll have a good time learning.
+If you liked this article it would be wise to observe the other topics considered in the High School Physics Syllabus such as electricity, particle model of matter, atomic structure, forces, waves, magnetism and electromagnetism and space physics.